Ethanweiner20/plant_connect/README.md

-# PlantConnect
+# BloomShare

 Please read this README.
-It contains important information about how to test PlantConnect during its beta phase.
+It contains important information about how to test BloomShare during its beta phase.

 ## Beta Experimentation

-If you want to test out the beta version of PlantConnect:
+If you want to test out the beta version of BloomShare:

 - Visit https://plant-connect.herokuapp.com
 - To login: Press `Log In` button or visit `/login`